 Topics provide a way to organize events in a data streaming platform.
-When you create a topic, the default topic settings from the cluster configuration file are applied, unless you specify a different setting on the command line.
+When you create a topic, the default cluster-wide topic configurations are applied using the cluster configuration file, unless you specify a different configuration for specific topics when you create them.

-The following table shows the topic property settings listed in the cluster configuration file along with their default values, and the equivalent topic property names:
+The following table shows the default cluster-wide topic configurations and the equivalent topic property names:

 These default settings are best suited to a one-broker cluster in a development environment.
-To learn how to modify the default values in the configuration file, see Configure Cluster Properties.
+To learn how to modify the default cluster-wide configurations, see Configure Cluster Properties.
 Even if you set default values that work for most topics, you may still want to change some properties for a specific topic.

 Creating a topic can be as simple as specifying a name for your topic on the command line.
 For example, to create a topic named